stephenslab/mixsqp-paper/README.md

 ## Setup instructions

-To run the first two Julia demos [here][github-site], follow these steps.

-**Note:** If you encounter a problem running the demos, or installing any of the programs, you want to try replicating our computing setup as closely as possible.
-At the bottom of each Jupyter notebook and webpage included [here][github-site], we have recorded information about the setup used to run the Julia code.
+To run the first two Julia demos [here][github-site], follow these steps.  *Note:* If you encounter a problem running the demos, or installing any of the programs, we have recorded information at the bottom of each Jupyter notebook [here][github-site] about the exact setup used to run the Julia code.

-1. Install [Julia](http://julialang.org). *Note that all the code has been tested in Julia 1.1.1.*
+1. Install [Julia][julia]. *Note that all the code has been tested in Julia 1.1.1.*

 2. Install the [Distributions][distributions-julia] and
-   [LowRankApprox][lowrankapprox-julia] Julia packages:
+   [LowRankApprox][lowrankapprox-julia] packages in Julia:

    ```julia
    Pkg.add("Distributions")